Credit Management policy

-Credit management policy What is a credit management policy?
+What is a credit management Policy?

-This is an operational document defining a number of operating rules for the sales process that must be followed by the entire company including of course the credit team.
+This is an operational document defining a number of operating rules for the sales process that must be followed by the entire company, including of course the credit team.

-It defines the standard conditions of sale (standard payment terms, early payment discount rate... etc.) and the processes to apply the rules (how to open an account, how to set a credit limit, how to recover the bills ...etc.).
+It defines the standard conditions of sale (standard payment terms, early payment discount rate, etc.) and the processes to apply the rules (how to open an account, how to set a credit limit, how to recover the bills, etc.).

-These rules are intended to do "good" sales and to converge business strategy, commercial stakes and financial issues (credit risk, cash, profitability, working capital improvement).
+These rules are intended to do "good" sales and to converge business strategy, commercial stakes, and financial issues (credit risk, cash, profitability, working capital improvement).

 Why implement a credit management policy?

-The establishment of a procedure for credit management is necessary and critical in business since the number of employees exceeds ten and unwritten rules that are no longer appropriate.
+The establishment of a procedure for credit management is necessary and critical in business since the number of employees exceeds ten and unwritten rules are no longer appropriate.
 It defines the rules of operation at each stage of the sales process and clarifies the responsibilities in line with the business strategy.

-• Your Cash Collection Software available for all sizes of companies
+• Your Cash Collection Software for B2B

 My DSO Manager, the online credit management software